flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ## Code Structure is Not About Runtime

-When we slip into thinking about run time, we contaminate architectural reasoning and diagrams with relationships other than structural dependence, in particular with runtime reference and information flow.
+When we slip into thinking about runtime, we contaminate architectural reasoning and diagrams with relationships other than structural dependence, in particular with runtime reference and information flow.

 ### Dependence vs. Runtime Reference